Cat behavior: Socialization with humans

-Feral kittens around two to seven weeks old can be socialized usually within a month of capture.
-Some species of cats cannot be socialized towards humans because of factors like genetic influence and in some cases specific learning experiences.
-The best way to get a kitten to socialize is to handle the kitten for many hours a week.
-The process is made easier if there is another socialized cat present but not necessarily in the same space as the feral.
+Feral kittens around two to seven weeks old can be socialized, usually within a month of capture.
+Some species of cats cannot be socialized toward humans because of factors such as genetic influence and in some cases specific learning experiences.
+The best way to get a kitten to socialize is to handle it for many hours a week.
+The process is made easier if there is another socialized cat present but not necessarily in the same space as the feral cat.
 If the handler can get a cat to urinate in the litter tray, then the others in a litter will usually follow.
 Initial contact with thick gloves is highly recommended until trust is established, usually within the first week.
-It is a challenge to socialize an adult.
-Socialized adult feral cats tend to trust only those who they trusted in their socialization period, and therefore can be very fearful around strangers.
+Socializing an adult is challenging.
+Socialized adult feral cats tend to trust only those they trusted in their socialization period, and can be very fearful around strangers.

-Cats are also used for companion animals.
-Studies have shown that these animals provide many physiological and psychological benefits for the owner.
-Other aspects of cat behaviour that are deemed advantageous for the human–cat bond are cat hygiene (cats are known for good hygiene), they do not have to be taken outside (use of the litter box), they are perfect for smaller spaces, and they have no problems with being left alone for extended periods of time.
-Even though there are a number of benefits for owning a cat, there are a number of problematic behaviours that affect the human–cat relationship.
-One behaviour is when cats attack people by clawing and biting.
-This often occurs spontaneously or could be triggered by sudden movements.
-Another problematic behaviour is the "petting and biting syndrome", which involves the cat being petted and then suddenly attacking and running away.
+Cats can be companion animals.
+Studies have shown that these cats provide many physiological and psychological benefits for the owner.
+Other aspects of cat behavior that are deemed advantageous for the human-cat bond are cat hygiene (cats are known for good hygiene) and they do not have to be taken outside (use of the litter box).
+Cats are perfect for smaller spaces, and they have no problems with being left alone for extended periods.
+Even though there are a number of benefits of owning a cat, there are a number of problematic behaviors that can affect the human-cat relationship.
+One behavior is when cats attack people by clawing and biting.
+This often occurs spontaneously or is triggered by sudden movements.
+Another problematic behavior is the "petting and biting syndrome", which involves the cat being petted and then suddenly attacking and running away.
 Other problems are house soiling, scratching furniture, and when a cat brings dead prey into the house.

-There are 52 measured cat personality traits in cats, with one study suggesting "five reliable personality factors were found using principal axis factor analysis: neuroticism, extraversion, dominance, impulsiveness and agreeableness."
+There are 52 measured personality traits in cats, with one study saying "five reliable personality factors were found using principal axis factor analysis: neuroticism, extroversion, dominance, impulsiveness and agreeableness."

 Predatory behavior

 Cats are natural predators.
-When allowed to roam outdoors, many cats will engage in predation on wildlife.
-Understanding an indoor cat's personality can go a long way to satisfy their instincts and avoid potentially inconvenient behavior (such as sudden hissing, dashing around the house, or climbing the curtains).
+When allowed to roam outdoors, many cats will engage in predation on wildlife, as they are a serious threat to wildlife species.
+Understanding an indoor cat's personality can go a long way toward satisfying their instincts and avoid potentially inconvenient behavior (such as sudden hissing, dashing around the house, or climbing the curtains).
 Environmental enrichment items include: